Max Mapes Ellis: U.S. Bureau of Fisheries

 Beginning in 1925 and through the 1940s Ellis worked in association with the Fairport, Iowa lab of the U.S. Bureau of Fisheries on the Mississippi River.
 His work centered on an effort to propagate mussels, which were then used by the button industry, in the river.
 Finding a way to increase the number of mussels became a near obsession for him.

 He had a few early successes.
 In 1925 he found that ultraviolet rays were fatal to glochidia, which was why mussels fared better in the dark.
 He also found that the acid-alkali balance of the blood the glochida fed on was important.
 This led to his use of a nutritive solution in 1926 which became known as the Ellis Method.
 This method was thought to be a way around the parasitic stage of mussel life and was published in Science magazine that year.
 However, this process did not transfer well from the laboratory to the field.

 In the fall of 1927 he took a sabbatical and visited European labs in an attempt to gain further insight.
 He visited the University of Glasgow where he worked under Dr. D. Noel Paton and with protein chemist Dr. E.P.
 Cathcart.
 He also visited the Marine Laboratory on the island of Great Cumbrae, Firth of Clyde where he was able to use the Coates Research Room and Table.
-With the help of Dr. Paton’s introductions he also visited several medical labs in England and travelled to the Netherlands, Germany, Czechoslovakia, Austria, Switzerland, and Belgium.
+With the help of Paton's introductions he also visited several medical labs in England and travelled to the Netherlands, Germany, Czechoslovakia, Austria, Switzerland, and Belgium.
 On his return to the U.S. in 1928 he designed several apparatus to culture mussels.

-Ellis’, and other scientists’, work on the problem lead them to see the problems in broader terms than just the mussel population.
+Ellis', and other scientists', work on the problem lead them to see the problems in broader terms than just the mussel population.
 Beginning in 1930, they began to study the river as a whole and Ellis was able to prove mussels were sensitive to water quality.
-His eleven-person team, working out of the University of Missouri School of Medicine in Coumbia, would later develop techniques for water chemistry analysis for river water.
+His eleven-person team, working out of the University of Missouri School of Medicine in Columbia, would later develop techniques for water chemistry analysis for river water.
 They also found that it was better to transport mussels in damp material rather than in ice.

 In 1932 Ellis was chosen to supervise the Investigations in Interior Waters which combined the mussel propagation study with pollution studies.
 The study looked at 800 miles of the Mississippi river, streams in 21 states, and mining pollution in Idaho, North Dakota, and Montana.
 In 1937 he published an article on assay techniques.
 The pollution study continued until 1940 but Ellis continued to write about the subject with (what in 1940 became) the U.S. Fish and Wildlife Service until 1947.